Here is what is happening Around Town this week and beyond:

 Trail Riders Club

-Powell River Trail Riders Club meets at 7:30 pm on the first Monday (except holidays) every month at the Paradise Valley Exhibition Grounds Clubhouse.
+Powell River Trail Riders Club meets at 7:30 pm on the first Monday (except holidays) every month at the Paradise Exhibition Grounds clubhouse.

 Powell River United Church holds Sunday services at 10:30 am every week at the church, 6932 Crofton Street.

-Powell River United Church hosts a pasta dinner from 4:30-6 pm every Monday (except holidays) in Trinity Hall at 6932 Crofton Street.
+Powell River United Church hosts pasta suppers at 5 pm every Monday (except statutory holidays) at 6932 Crofton Street.
 Everyone is welcome to attend.

 Powell River Chapter of Vintage Car Club of Canada meets at 7:30 pm on the second Monday of each month at Westview Flying Club.
-Special functions are held at other locations on occasion.
-For more information call Ted at 604.483.8067
+Ownership not required, just interest.
+Occasionally, special functions are held at other locations.
+For information and location of the next meeting, call Doug at 604.413.2214.

 Volunteer Powell River matches community volunteers with non-profit organizations and event organizers.
-Readers wanting to volunteer can call 604.485.2132, or drop in between 9:15 am-1 pm Tuesdays, Wednesdays and Thursdays above Rona Building Centre and beside Camber College, 4750 Joyce Avenue.
+To volunteer, call 604.485.2132, or drop in between 9:15 am-1 pm on Tuesdays, Wednesdays and Thursdays above Rona Building Centre and beside Camber College, 4750 Joyce Avenue.

 River City Slims, a self-help weight loss group, meets from 5-6:30 pm every Thursday at Lighthouse Community Church on the corner of Michigan Avenue and Burnaby Street.